Laxmi0412/Titanic-EDA-Tableau-Project-/README.md

-# 🚢 Titanic Survival Analysis — Tableau Project
+# 🚢 Titanic Survival Analysis

 A data visualization project exploring survival patterns from the Titanic dataset using Tableau Public.